ZhenyanLuo/NCI_manual/Readme.md

 #### How to transfer files between remote servers or local computer

 It is recommanded to use rsync rather than scp because rsync allows to start again from the last broken point.

-If you want to       ```
+rsync:
 ```
 # copy local files to remote server, your terminal should be in local computer.
 rsync -avzh /local/file/path  {user}@{remote_host}:/remote/file/path